Chris Gizzi: Professional career

 Gizzi was signed as an undrafted free agent by the Denver Broncos in 1998.
 He was listed on the Bronco's inactive roster while fulfilling his military obligation with the Air Force during the 1998 and 1999 football seasons.

 Gizzi made the Green Bay Packers squad in 2000, playing in eleven games.
 He played in twelve games and had one start in 2001.
-He recording five tackles, four assists, and one forced fumble that year.
+He recorded five tackles, four assists, and one forced fumble that year.
 It was his final season in the league as a player.

 During his time with the Packers, Gizzi led the team onto the field while carrying the American flag before the team's first game following the September 11 Attacks.
 Gizzi was a member of the U.S. Air Force Reserve at the time.

 Gizzi, though out of the league for quite a few years, was honored by the Packers and carried the American flag on to the field during pregame ceremonies for the NFL season opener between the Saints and Packers held at Lambeau Field on September 8, 2011.